The Cathedral Choir

 We welcome applications from experienced amateur singers at any point in the year.
 Fluent sight-reading skills are helpful.

 Regular rehearsals are Friday at 5:30 and the choir sings for both Choral Eucharist on Sunday and Evensong on Wednesdays (twice monthly).
-Interested singers are invited to use the form at the bottom of this page to arrange an audition time.
+Interested singers are invited to use the form at the bottom of this page to arrange an informal audition time with Brad Barbeau, director of music.

 Several works have been premiered by the Cathedral Choir, including most recently Dr. Mark Sirett's 'Here is the Place' in 2022 for the Installation of Dean Douglas Michael.